2024 Château Lynch Bages Blanc de Lynch-Bages

 • Or after a cold skin maceration of 12 hours under dry ice.

-Fermentation took place largely in wood (2/3) and partly in stainless steel, followed by 6 months of maturation sur lie , of which 50% in new French oak .
-This process produces a wine with both texture and liveliness.
+Fermentation took place largely in wood (2/3) and partly in stainless steel, followed by six months of aging on lie , 50% of which was in new French oak .
+This process produces a wine with both texture and vibrancy.

 Assembly and style